mrmorphic/hwio/README.md

 	value, err := hwio.Analogread(somePin)

-Analog values are integers typically between 0-1800, which is the number of millivolts.
+Analog values (on BeagleBone Black at least) are integers typically between 0-1800, which is the number of millivolts.
 (Note that you cannot drive analog inputs more than 1.8 volts on the BeagleBone, and you should use the analog voltage references it provides)

 ## Utility Functions